getodk/docs/docs/docs-tech-guide.rst

 .. _forum-or-slack-or-gh:

-.. admonition:: Should I ask in the Forum, the Slack, or a GitHub issue?
+.. admonition:: Should I ask in the Forum or a GitHub issue?

    The ODK community talks a lot, in a lot of places.
    Sometimes it's hard to know where to ask a question.

-   **Contribution-related questions and problems should be asked in Slack.**
+   **Contribution-related questions and problems should be asked on the form.**
    This includes things like:

    - How do I set up my local editing environment?